MTG/DCASE-models/README.md

 There are several ways to use this library.
 In this repository there are examples of three types:

 ### Python scripts
-The folder `scripts` includes python scripts for data downloading, feature extraction, model training and testing.
+The folder `scripts` includes python scripts for data downloading, feature extraction, model training and testing, and fine-tuning.
 These examples show how to use DCASE-models within a python script.

 ### Jupyter notebooks
-The folder `notebooks` includes a list of notebooks that replicate experiments using DCASE-models.
+The folder `notebooks` includes a list of notebooks that replicate scientific experiments using DCASE-models.

 ### Web applications
 The folder `visualization` includes a user interface to define, train and visualize the models defined in this library.